dotnet/dotnet-docker/samples/kubernetes/graceful-shutdown/graceful-shutdown.md

 });
 ```

-The same technique can be applied to traditional (controller-based) ASP.NET code, you just need to add `IHostApplicationLifetime` parameter to controller method(s) that might take long time to execute, construct a linked `CancellationToken`, and then use it inside the request method.
+The same technique can be applied to traditional (controller-based) ASP.NET code.
+You just need to add `IHostApplicationLifetime` parameter to controller method(s) that might take a long time to execute, construct a linked `CancellationToken`, and then use it inside the request method.

 You can also change ASP.NET behavior so that the default `CancellationToken` passed to your request handlers *does get activated* when `ApplicationStopping` event occurs.
-This code snipped (a custom middleware) will do it:
+This code snippet (a custom middleware) will do it:

 ```csharp
 app.Use((httpContext, next) =>